ba-st/Hyperspace/docs/IETF.md

   ZnETag fromString: '"12345"'
   ```

-## ZnLink
+## Web Links

-A `ZnLink` instance represents a Link Header.
+A `WebLink` instance represents a Link Header.
 The Link entity-header field
 provides a means for serializing one or more links in HTTP headers.

 It is semantically equivalent to the `<LINK>` element in HTML, as well as the